VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 }
 ```

-## Discovering a Bug During the Migration
+## Discovering a bug during the migration

 When the test team ran their tests on the system after the migration,
 we discovered that the number of seat types in the Orders and